The Izaak Walton League of America (IWLA) was formed "to save outdoor America for future generations."

 One of the earliest conservation organizations in the United States

-The Izaak Walton League was formed "to save outdoor America for future generations."
+The Izaak Walton League of America (IWLA) was formed "to save outdoor America for future generations."
 We are one of the oldest conservation organizations and the first to set an aggressive course to defend wild America by changing public policy.
 Almost every major conservation program that America takes for granted today can be traced directly to a League activity or initiative.

-In 1922, 54 sportsmen met in Chicago, Ill., to discuss an issue of common concern: the deteriorating conditions of America's top fishing streams.
+In 1922, 54 sportsmen met in Chicago, Illinois, to discuss an issue of common concern: the deteriorating conditions of America's top fishing streams.
 Uncontrolled industrial discharges, raw sewage and soil erosion threatened to destroy many of the nation's most productive waterways.

 Within hours, the group formed an organization to combat water pollution and other environmental abuses.
 As a constant reminder of this goal, they named the group after Izaak Walton, the 17th-century English angler-conservationist who wrote the literary classic "The Compleat Angler."
 Today, the Izaak Walton League of America's 30,000+ members fight to protect the nation's soil, air, woods, waters and wildlife.

 Ensuring good water quality remains the IWLA's top goal.
 Since organizing the first national water pollution inventory in 1927 -- at the request of President Calvin Coolidge -- the League has won many important clean water battles.
 League members, or "Ikes," in the 1940s helped pass the first federal water pollution control act, followed by a decade-long campaign against acid mine drainage.

 During the 1960s and 1970s, the League launched the Save Our Streams Program and broke the political ground necessary for passage of the landmark 1972 Clean Water Act.
 Currently, Ikes are leading the fight to fund and strengthen the Clean Water Act during its reauthorization and to fend off efforts in Congress to weaken wetlands protection provisions.